A Few Acres of Snow (board game)

-A Few Acres of Snow is a board game designed by Martin Wallace.
+A Few Acres of Snow, published in 2011 by Treefrog Games, is a board wargame designed by Martin Wallace.
 It is based on the French and Indian War of 1754-1763.
-Its name is taken from "a few acres of snow", words of consolation Voltaire provided King Louis XV of France, when news arrived that France had lost Canada.
+Its name is taken from "a few acres of snow", words of consolation Voltaire provided King Louis XV, when news arrived that France had lost Canada.
 The title was also used for a book by Robert Leckie.